ohnoruu/Cookie-Clicker/README.md

 This project will provide as a learning ground for applying web development skills that will be valuable for work within the subteam.

-# Viewing your project.
+# Viewing Your Project
 You can view your project by installing the Live Server extension and clicking "Go Live" on the bottom right of the screen.

 # Ideas:
 __HTML__

-start by defining the layout of what you want your cookie clicker game to be.
+Start by defining the layout of what you want your cookie clicker game to be.
 If you want, create a sketch of what the game will look like.
 Then, split the different sections of your game (ex: cookie image, number display, upgrades) into div elements.
 The div element for the cookie image has already been provided.